December 15, 2020

 Contribution details: Individuals contribute.
-Contribution limits are $6,000 in 2019.
+Contribution limits are $6,000 in 2020 and 2021.
 Catch up contributions of an additional $1,000 are allowed for those 50 and older.

 Withdrawal rules: You can withdraw your contributions at any time, tax and penalty free.
 However, earnings on your contributions may be subject to tax and a 10% penalty if you withdraw your money before 59 ½.